Drugs and alcohol

 We expect all students to be aware that their conduct affects other students and reflects on the University, and to act accordingly.
 We are also all expected to be accountable for our actions and conduct.
 Cases of student misconduct involving drugs or alcohol will be investigated in accordance with our regulations for student conduct, and we will take disciplinary action where appropriate.

-Our policy on alcohol and drugs is to reduce and prevent alcohol and drug problems within the student body.
+Our policy on drugs and alcohol is designed to reduce and prevent alcohol and drug problems within the student body.

 Alcohol - If you are over 18 years old you are legally free to consume alcohol if you choose.
 However, you should also be respectful of fellow students who choose not to consume alcohol and mindful not to disturb flatmates or neighbours.